turingschool/frontend-mod-1-prework/section1/relection.md

 7. In your own words, explain what concatenation is.

-Concatenation is the process of combining two or more strings into one string
+Concatenation is the process of combining two or more strings into one string using the '+'

 8. Think of a site or app you use frequently.
 Where do you think the developers used concatenation?

 In Facebook Marketplace, I believe the developers used concatenation by displaying my input in a seamless string above the search results.
-For example: Showing results for 1 Bedroom between $1000 and $1300 in the Lakewood, CO area
+For example: Showing results for 1 Bedroom between $1000 and $1500 in the Lakewood, CO area

 9. What questions do you still have about the work we've done so far? (not having a question is not an option)